danielsaidi/website_danielsaidi/collections/_posts/2022/2022-05-13-creating-a-property-wrapper-to-persist-codable-types.md

 ## Conclusion

 SwiftUI's `@AppStorage` and `@SceneStorage` are handly property wrappers for persisting data for the entire app or a specific scene.
-However, their inability to handle `Codable` types may be limiting.
+However, their inability to handle `Codable` is limiting.

-If so, the `Persisted` property wrapper that we implemented in this post can help.
+The `Persisted` property wrapper that we implemented in this post can help.
 You can find it in the [SwiftUIKit]({{project.url}}) library.
 Feel free to try it out and let me know what you think.